Uber can resume testing self-driving cars in California

 The ride-hailing company was granted a permit Wednesday to test autonomous cars on public roads, the California Department of Motor Vehicles said Wednesday.
 The permit authorizes the company to operate two self-driving cars and allows 48 people to sit behind the wheel of the vehicle to take over vehicle operation in the case of malfunction.

-While Uber can continue its pilot program, the company said Wednesday it has no plans to resume with passengers onboard.
+While Uber can continue its pilot program, the company said Wednesday it has no plans to resume with passengers onboard as it did before.
 A spokeswoman said the cars haven't yet returned to the streets, and it wasn't immediately clear when that would happen.

 The permit promises a smoother regulatory path for Uber, which had a rather bumpy reception from the DMV within hours of its self-driving car launch in San Francisco in December.
 The department told the company it was breaking the law and needed to halt the program until it got a $150 permit.